 Gay sauna or not, in any sexual encounter, please take adequate precautions.
 No matter what your intentions are in while traveling, you should bring your own condoms and lube to play it safe.
 Take home a hot guy or a hot memory, not an STD.

 Besides, you never know what other fun surprises your trip might have in store for you...

 - The Pipeworks Glasgow – The only gay sauna in Glasgow, but luckily its very popular.
-There are plenty of facilities to choose from including a huge dry sauna, large 15 person jacuzzi, private cabins, steam room, dark room and action packed showers Open every day during the week and 24/7 over the week, there are also two month events here: Sportwear on the first Friday of the months and Underwear on the second Friday.
-They also have early bird, buddy (2 for 1) and student discounts.
+There are plenty of facilities to choose from including a huge dry sauna, large 15 person jacuzzi, private cabins, steam room, dark room, and action-packed showers Open every day during the week and 24/7 over the week, there are also two month events here: Sportswear on the first Friday of the months and Underwear on the second Friday.
+They also have an early bird, buddy (2 for 1) and student discounts.